How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 2-inch Deep No-Holed Trays:

-Fill with enough medium to leave 1-2 inches from the top, or create a 1-inch layer if you prefer.
+Fill with enough medium to leave 1 to 2 inches from the top, or create a 1-inch layer if you prefer.
 Follow the same seeding rules as above for hard-shelled varieties.

 Step 2: Prepare the Medium